-Eagle Scout Boards of Review in the San Diego – Imperial Council are held at the District level.
+Eagle Scout Boards of Review in the San Diego – Imperial Council are held at the Zone level.

-Eagle Boards are held the 4th Thursday each month in Coastal Sage District.
+Eagle Boards are held the 4th Thursday each month in Coastal Sage Zone.

 There shall be no fewer than three and no more than six members, all at least 21 years old.
-At least one member of the respective District Advancement Committees (DAC) must serve as a member.
-One of the DAC members serves as the Chairman.
+At least one member of the respective Zone Advancement Committees (ZAC) must serve as a member.
+One of the ZAC members serves as the Chairman.
 Members need not be on an advancement committee or registered with the Boy Scouts of America, but they must have an understanding of the rank and the purpose and importance of the review.

 A board of review shall not occur until after the local council has verified the application.